rdkcentral/mock-firebolt/README.md

 # If you need to use proxy connection for any reason:
 npm run dev -- --proxy ip
-Note: To use token run "export wsToken=<thunder token>" command before running MFOS
+Note: To use token run "export TOKEN=<token>" command before running MFOS

 # To use the control CLI (assuming you're in the top-level directory for this repo)
 cd cli